Trivadis/plsql-formatter-settings/standalone/README.md

 This Maven project produces a standalone command line executable `tvdformat.jar` for the SQLcl script [`format.js`](../sqlcl/format.js).
 Optionally it produces also a GraalVM [native image](https://www.graalvm.org/reference-manual/native-image/) `tvdformat`.

-The startup time of standalone JAR file and the native image are similar since the image still requires a JDK to execute.
-However, it is faster than running `format.js` from SQLcl.

 This project contains JUnit tests for

 - the SQLDev/SQLcl formatter settings `trivadis_advanced_format.xml` and `trivadis_custom_format.arbori`